Pauwlo/Bro/Install/README.md

 ### Certificates

-Install personal/professional certificates, if any.
+Install self-signed certificates, if any.

 Store location: **Local Machine**